-Harlequin Presents #1614
+Imprint or Line: Harlequin Presents #1614

 The problem with reading a much-beloved author almost 50 times is that their books begin to blend together.
 Plotlines get replayed.
 And replayed.
 And replayed.

-In Miranda Lee’s Asking for Trouble, we see a familiar Lee storyline: a sexually inexperienced woman who ironically looks like sex on legs and a hero who’s been burned in the past by a bad relationship and unwilling to commit.
+In Asking for Trouble, we see a familiar Lee storyline.
+We have a sexually inexperienced woman who ironically looks like sex on legs.
+Then there’s the hero who’s been burned in the past by a bad relationship and is unwilling to commit.

-Of course, this is a Harlequin Presents, and it’s all par for the course, but when it’s the same story over and over, I wonder if I should take a break from a writer for a while so that when I read a new book, I’d appreciate it more.
+Of course, this is a Harlequin Presents, so it’s all par for the course.
+But when it’s the same story over and over, I wonder if I should take a break from reading a particular writer.

 Final Analysis of Asking for Trouble

-This isn’t a bad book, but since I’ve read at least a dozen better variations of the same exact story, just with different character names and descriptions, I didn’t enjoy it as much this time around as previously.
+This isn’t a bad book, but I’ve read at least a dozen better variations of the same exact story, just with different character names and descriptions.
+I didn’t enjoy it as much this time around as previously.

 Sorry, Asking For Trouble, it’s not you; it’s me.